 Also tested some behaviours of handling string options, and renamed

 some test input strings to reflect the intent.

 #2 Updated by Szilárd Páll over 3 years ago

 Looks like the change pushed up 2 months ago won't work, a rebase/retrigger reminded me that the unit tests also rely on this bug-feature, so there will have to be a whitelisting special-case for those or some other solution to address the invalid 1st argument case.

-#7 Updated by Mark Abraham over 1 year ago
+#7 Updated by Mark Abraham about 3 years ago

 Things that still have to work appropriately after the fix:

 gmx xyz gmx help trjconv gmx help xyz gmx -hidden help mdrun gmx -hidden mdrun -h gmx mdrun -h -hidden gmx tune_pme -ntomp 3 gmx -nocopyright grompp

 gmx grompp f gmx grompp f -c file.gro gmx grompp -c file.gro f